 What About Squirrels?

 As is the case with any bird feeder, squirrels love to eat at smart bird feeders, most of which are not squirrel-proof, regardless of marketing claims.
 (One that we did find to be squirrel-proof is listed as a pick above.)
-However, most of the smart feeders we’ve tested are just as sturdy, if not in some cases sturdier, than analog bird feeders—worst-case scenario is likely the squirrel eating all the seed, chewing the edges, and covering up the camera with its fuzzy butt.
+However, most of the smart feeders we’ve tested are just as sturdy, if not in some cases sturdier, than analog bird feeders.
+The worst-case scenario is likely the squirrel eating all the seed, chewing the edges, and covering up the camera with its fuzzy butt.

 The yard where I test smart feeders year-round is lousy with the large and persistent rodents, and the squirrel damage I’ve sustained on test feeders has been minor.
 With the Birdfy Pro Duo, above, the animals chewed off the edges to better get at the seed supply when it was low, and the FeatherSnap Scout had its mounting bent.
 Top of mind is the 5-7-9 method of siting a bird feeder—at least 5 feet off the ground, at least 7 feet away from any structures, and at least 9 feet away from anything a squirrel could jump from (branches, fences, roofs).
 I explain this in more detail in my guide to keeping squirrels away from your bird feeder.

 Another option is an aftermarket baffle added to feeders hanging on shepherd’s hooks, or a pole with a built-in baffle, like this one offered by Birdfy.
 Another option is using seed treated with capsaicin, or hot pepper.
 Birds don’t have capsaicin receptors like mammals do, so they’re not affected by the taste.
 That said, I’ve found capsaicin only keeps squirrels away for a couple of days, whether because they’ve gotten used to it or the pepper loses its potency when exposed to the elements.
-As a last resort, you could always just learn to live with the squirrels and dedicate a feeder to them, although my neighbor does this and I'm of the mind it brings even more squirrels to the area.
+As a last resort, you could always just learn to live with the squirrels and dedicate a feeder to them, although my neighbor does this and I'm of the mind that doing so brings even more squirrels to the area.

 Power up with unlimited access to WIRED.
 Get best-in-class reporting and exclusive subscriber content that's too important to ignore.
 Subscribe Today.